 Evil Angel: “Go forward, Faustus, in that famous art,

 This is the most notable example of dichotomy, where good and bad angels represent two parts of Faustus’s consciousness.
-Good angel asks him to repent and ensures his path to heaven, while bad angel asks him to seek power, lust and knowledge that would lead to eternal damnation.
+Good angel asks Faustus to repent, and ensures his path to heaven; while bad angel asks him to seek power, lust, and knowledge that would lead to eternal damnation.

 Function of Dichotomy

-You can find the use of dichotomy in literature, linguistics, philosophy, politics, mathematics and life science, which is proof of its wide scope.
+You can find the use of dichotomy in literature, linguistics, philosophy, politics, mathematics, and life science, which is proof of its wide scope.
 Since it presents a striking contrast between two opposite objects or persons, it gives a better understanding to the readers by emphasizing the differences between opposite qualities of two things, or the same thing.
 In other words, it allows the readers to see conflicting sides with more clarity.
-It is also very useful literary tool to identify things, ideas and differentiate contradictions between them.
+It is also a very useful literary tool to identify things and ideas, and to differentiate contradictions between them.